On the Averaged Colmez Conjecture: Pseudo-theta series

 \section{Pseudo-theta series}

-In this section, we introduce the notion {\em pseudo-theta series}, an important concept used in the following sections.
-We will first recall the usual theta series defined by adelic Schwartz function in \cite{YZZ}.
-Then we define pseudo-theta series by almost Schwartz functions.
-This series looks like theta series but is not automorphic.
+In this section, we introduce the notion of {\em pseudo-theta series}, an important concept used in the following sections.
+We will first recall the usual theta series defined by Schwartz functions in \cite{YZZ}.
+Then we define a pseudo-theta series, which looks like a theta series but is not automorphic.
 We will show that it can be approximated by the difference of two theta series associated to it.
-Finally, we will show that if a sum of pseudo-theta series is automorphic, then these pseudo-theta series can be actually replaced by the difference of the theta series associated to it and we get some extra identities between these theta series.
+Finally, we will show that if a sum of pseudo-theta series is automorphic, then these pseudo-theta series can be actually replaced by the difference of the theta series associated to them and we get some extra identities between these theta series.